linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 ## Markdown tips

+### Better bullet points

+- You'll see what plugin we use later on
+- When you are in a bullet point, and press enter, it automatically creates it below and respects indentation
+- If you put a colon at the end, it will indent the next bullet point:
+  - Notice the indentation changed:
+    - And indented again
+- If you press enter in a line that only has a bullet point, line below won't have one

+---

+1. Numbers are also auto increased
+2. This was added automatically

+There's much more that you can find in the github page

 ### Spell checking (works in tmux)

+- mispellll
+- mispellll
+- mispellll
+- mispellll
+- mispellll
 - To toggle spelling `<Leader>us`
 - To jump between misspelled words use `[s` and `]s`
 - To correct a word using suggestions the default is `z=`